dg9vh/MMDVMHost-Websocketboard/README.md

 ### Troubleshoting
 If you have any trouble running the software most things depend on the logtailer-component.
 So it is a good idea to try starting the software on the console wih
-`python3 ./logtailer.py` to see the output of the programme.
+`python3 ./logtailer.py` to see the output of the program.
 A common error are missing python-libraries you should install with the commands mentioned above.

 If you found any further missing library let me know!
 Just open an issue!

-If there are problems with paths for logfiles you also could get some impressions with the output of the programme.
+If there are problems with paths for logfiles you also could get some impressions with the output of the program.

 ### If using DMRHost by BrandMeister-Team
 If you are using the DMRHost as replacement for MMDVMHost you should enable DMR-ID-Lookup within logtailer.ini by setting the corresponding option = 1